1 ~ The Trial

 Retold by Aaron Shepard

-PREVIEW: In a boat pulled by a swan, a knight arrives to rescue and marry the princess of Brabant—but only if she promises never to ask his name.
+PREVIEW: In a boat pulled by a swan, a knight arrives to rescue and marry a duke's daughter—but only if she promises never to ask his name.

 GENRE: Opera, legends